How Qwilr handles data security

 At Qwilr we work hard to keep your account and your Qwilr Pages secure.
 This is some information about how we do that.

 Link secrets (aka protecting your Qwilr Pages)

-The URLs for Qwilr projects are protected by secret links.
-These links are an automatically generated, very strong password, as part of the URL string.
-These random hashes are the same security technology that Dropbox, Google and others use to ensure private access to URL accessible material.
+The URLs for your pages are protected by link secrets.
+These links secrets are automatically generated, very strong passwords that are part of the URL string.
+These random hashes are the same security technology that Dropbox, Google and others use to ensure private access to URL-accessible material.

 Search engines cannot crawl these secret link URLs.
-There are robots.txt instructions and with no links on the public web pointing to these secret URLs.
+There are robots.txt instructions preventing it, and there are no links on the public web pointing to these secret URLs.

-NOTE: If you post links on public websites there may be a chance that search engines may crawl and index their content.
+If you post links on public websites, there may be a chance that search engines may crawl and index their content.
 You can also explicitly set your Pages to be indexable by search engines.

-Because Qwilr Pro & Business Plans allow you to see how many views of your project there have been, you can have a far more nuanced view of how your Qwilr Page is being viewed.
-If it is ever viewed too many times, or viewed during times that you think are unusual you can disable the link quickly and easily.
-You can then create a new link for the project and re-share it as needed.
+If one of your pages is ever viewed too many times, or viewed during times that you think are unusual, you can disable the link quickly and easily.
+You can then create a new version of the page and re-share it as needed.